antonfirsov/docs/2020/08-Aug/fsharp5/fsharp-5-august-update.md

 Now that we're feature complete for F# 5, minus a tweak here or there, we're going to shift our focus:

-* Ensure F# 5 features are of high quality and do not introduce any problems
 * Address bug fixes and high-priority feedback items for F# 5
 * Improve our engineering system in the [F# development repository](https://github.com/dotnet/fsharp), particularly to improve our testing infrastructure so that it's easier for open source contributors to work there